 Clare Doveton is a graduate of Parsons School of Art and Design in New York City.
 She has served on the Board of Directors for the Kansas Zen Center, and decades of meditation practice play a key role in her work.
-She completed permaculture design certification through KPC as part of her continued interest and research of integrated systems and patterns in nature.
-Doveton was the Featured Artist for the Lawrence Arts Center Benefit Art Auction in 2015, and now also serves on their Executive Board of Directors.
+She completed permaculture design certification through Kansas Permaculture Collaborative as part of her continued interest and research of integrated systems and patterns in nature.
+Doveton was the Featured Artist for the Lawrence Arts Center Benefit Art Auction in 2015, and now also serves on their Board of Directors.
 Her paintings have been featured in Present Magazine, Farmhouse Magazine, The Journal, The Kansas City Star, KC Metropolis, and more.
-Doveton has been nominated for the Kansas City Collection, and selected for the Hunter Museum of American Art Spectrum Exhibition.
-Her work can be found in private and corporate collections, including The Art of Emprise, Quest Financial, New School University, KU Medical Center, Truman Medical Center, NOVA Financial, One Light, Tradewind Energy, and others.
+Doveton has been nominated for the Kansas City Collection and was selected for the Hunter Museum of American Art Spectrum Exhibition and auction in 2014.
+Her work can be found internationally in private and corporate collections, including The Art of Emprise, Quest Financial, New School University, KU Medical Center, Truman Medical Center, NOVA Financial, One Light, Tradewind Energy, and others.
 Doveton has lived and worked in New York, California, and New Mexico.
 She now resides in Kansas with her family.